minerllabs/baselines/README.md

 ## Environment
-The MineRL Diamond Challenge uses a custom distribution of Microsoft's Malmo Env.
-This environment as well as a random gym-style agent can be found in ```MINERL_HOME/minerl_env```
+The MineRL Competiton uses a custom distribution of Microsoft's Malmo Env.
+This environment is packaged in the minerl package available via PyPI.

 ## Data
 The MineRL Diamond Challenge leverages a large-scale dataset of human demonstrations - MineRLv0.
 To ensure access during evaluation, a python api is provided to load, filter, and map these demonstrations.